saharatijol/saharatijol/README.md

 ![Sahara's GitHub Banner](./assets/gif-banner.gif)

-## Hi ya'll 👋
+### Hi ya'll 👋
 <p align="left">Passionate about learning the latest and greatest technologies🌱.
 I'm a software developer based in San Antonio, TX.
 I am working on some side projects, learning a couple new dishes, and staying caffeinated.</p>

 - 🔭 I’m currently working on a full-stack application called [ChowNow](https://github.com/chow-now/capstone) with our team!
 Check our live project [here](https://chownow.xyz/)

 - 🌱 I’m currently learning Java and Spring Framework.
-Also, diving deep into building custom Rest APIs
+Also, diving deep into building custom REST APIs

 - 💬 Ask me about anything, I am happy to help